bbc/ninja-squirrel-image-assets/README.md

 - http://localhost:8900/designer/

 This page will allow you to customise the avatar and save out your own version as a new SVG file.
 You should use local development mode in conjunction with Inkscape to update layers and add new art assets in a way that is compatible with the Avatar Designer.

+## Baked Assets

+You can automatically bake some of the assets from SVG to PNG by running:
+- `npm run build`

+This will spin up a bakery web server; render our the SVG at the specified resolution, and then close the bakery.